GoogleChrome/workbox/docs/advanced/index.md

 reason for this default behavior is to ensure that only good and local responses are cached.

-Depending on how you are using these libraries will depend on how you can add support for external resources.
+Below are examples of how to cache third party content in sw-lib and the lower level modules.

 ## sw-lib

-In sw-lib, you can set up some additional options with a route that will allow support for additional status codes and / or based on specific headers.
+In sw-lib, you can set up some additional options with a route that will allow custom status codes and / or responses with specific headers.

+In sw-lib you can add options to caching strategies which support caching responses with specific status codes, headers, or both.

 ```javascript
 const cdnCacheStrategy = goog.swlib.staleWhileRevalidate({